mochi-hpc/mochi-doc/docs/source/yokan/01_init.rst

 (used for instance in the :ref:`Margo microservice template<margo-microservice-template>`), with a *server* library providing the microservice's *provider* implementation, and a *client* library providing access to its capabilities (e.g., putting and getting key/value pairs).
-Hence the first thing we need to do is instantiate a provider.
+A provider is what holds a database, hence the first thing we need to do is instantiate a provider.

 Since we have enabled Bedrock support, let's take advantage of that and write a *config.json* file for Bedrock to use (if you are not familiar with Bedrock,